rlyders/guide-me/README.md

 # Guide-Me web app
-I created this [Svelte](https://svelte.dev/) `Guide-Me` web app of just an initial 111 lines of code across two Svelte files ([App.svelte](src\App.svelte) and [HowTo.svelte](src\HowTo.svelte)) for fun as a prototype just to see how such a `Guide-Me` web app might be implemented.
+I created this [Svelte](https://svelte.dev/) `Guide-Me` web app of just an initial 111 lines of code across two Svelte files ([App.svelte](src\App.svelte) and [Guide.svelte](src\Guide.svelte)) for fun as a prototype just to see how such a `Guide-Me` web app might be implemented.
 I went through various revisions until I finally landed upon this latest version.
 At first, I worked towards a live and dynamic UI of a flow-chart and decision tree with live connecting lines between draggable UI elements that the user would follow as they clicked on various choices.
 That flow-chart UI was visually interesting, but somewhat distracting and clunky.
 The current UI I designed in this web app is more user-friendly and easy to naturally traverse both forwards and in reverse.
 This current UI allows the user to easily go back to previous questions to change a prior choice.

 * [Live demo app hosted via GitHub](https://rlyders.github.io/guide-me)
 * [Live demo app hosted via Vercel](https://guide-me-mu.vercel.app)